wblachut/ronin-pod/stories/en/story_1.md

 ### The Road into the Marshes

 To reach the next village, you must cross the mountains.
 But a landslide has buried the only pass.
-Locals tell you there is another way — through the marshes — but none who enter return.
+Locals tell you there is another way — through the marshes.
-A grand manor rises nearby, surrounded by fields of gold and carved stone tombs.
-Within lives a noble family known for wealth and sorrow.
-The young Lord greets you with courtesy, though his voice carries unease.
+A grand manor rises nearby, surrounded by fields of carved stone tombs ornamented with gold.
+Within lives a noble family known for their wealth.
+The young Lord greets you with courtesy, though his voice carries sadness.
-He tells you that his late father once knew the safe route across the marshes, but after his death, travelers vanished there.
-He begs you to uncover the cause.
+He tells you that the passage across the marshes is not safe anymore, travelers vanish there.
+He asks you to uncover the cause.
 That night, while preparing your boat by the misted shore, faint Hitodama drift above the water — pale, flickering lights like souls searching for rest.
+They seem like inviting you to follow them

-You must decide: follow the ghostly lights now, or wait for dawn and a local guide.
+You must decide: follow the ghostly lights now, or wait for dawn and wait for appointed local guide.

 #### ♣ Choice 1 — Exploration vs Diplomacy